nanoLeinz/Pendaftaran/README.md

 PENDAFTARAN
-Slim Framework 4 & SQL Server
+Slim Framework 4 & SQL Server with Jaspersoft for Reporting